-H.E.L.P. receives McMillen Family Foundation grant to address the growing problem of alcohol and drug abuse among older adults.
-Through a follow-up grant received in May 2019, H.E.L.P. is pleased to be able to continue the partnership with the McMillen Family Foundation begun in April 2017 with the development of a pilot substance abuse educational outreach program for seniors.
+H.E.L.P. received a grant to address the growing problem of alcohol and drug abuse among older adults.
+H.E.L.P. is pleased to be able to continue the partnership with the McMillen Family Foundation begun in April 2017 with the development of a pilot alcohol and substance abuse educational outreach program for seniors.
 The goal of the program is to alert seniors and their families to the growing problem of alcohol and drug abuse among older adults.
 Over the past several decades, physicians have increasingly prescribed seniors with pain medications to address chronic pain, without adequate medical follow-up, and many end up addicted.
-Seniors need to be alerted to the dangers of taking these drugs and advised to not just take the prescription because it’s part of the checkout process from the hospital.
+Seniors need to be alerted to the dangers of continued long-term use of these drugs after leaving the hospital and advised to not just take the prescription because it’s part of the checkout process from the hospital.
 There is also the need to be aware of additional potential side effects stemming from the interaction of their regular medications with the use of alcohol or drugs.

 H.E.L.P. is very grateful to receive a 2021 emergency grant from the McMillen Family Foundation to enable our staff to stay focused on the important topic of alcohol and substance use among seniors.
 During these difficult times when regular medical appointments are often curtailed, seniors are receiving less follow-up on their pain medications, which can lead to dependence if not monitored.
 Likewise, the isolation experienced during the pandemic can also lead to higher levels of alcohol use, often resulting in falls and other incidents.
 Our community classes, now provided by Zoom, help inform seniors of the pitfalls.